Boundless (video game): Development

 In July 2014, the game was announced as a goal-funded project under the title of Oort Online.
 It quickly gained traction with its online audience as a browser-based game and reached its first funding goal in early August 2014.
 After quickly outgrowing the capabilities of the browser and the scope of the original game, it was decided that Oort Online would appeal to a wider audience under the Steam Greenlight system and was successfully greenlit in September 2014.

 Oort Online underwent a name change in October 2015 to the current title Boundless.
 Also in October 2015, it was announced that Boundless had been backed by Sony to be a console exclusive on their PlayStation 4 platform, allowing both PS4 and PC players to share the same online universe and play together.

-Development on the game continues, with the Wonderstruck team working towards a public roadmap of upcoming features and updates to the game including new creatures and materials, as well as a farming system.
 All planets in Boundless can be visited by using Portal technology, allowing players to step from one world to another in real time.

+As of September 11, 2022, after an extended development lull due to Wonderstruck assisting Larian Studios with Baldur's Gate 3, it was announced on the Boundless Forums that the development and rights to the game had been sold to the American Video Game developer Monumental, LLC, who would be taking over future updates and development of the game.

 Release

-Boundless is developed and published by Wonderstruck.
+Boundless was developed and published by Wonderstruck.
 Boundless was released on Steam Early Access for Microsoft Windows and OS X on November 13, 2014.
 Boundless was released on PlayStation 4 on September 11, 2018, officially coming out of Early Access the same day on PC.